Carefully read these Frequently Asked Questions and the “Instructions” for the Portfolio of Accomplishments and Reflections (PAR).

 The pre-health advisor with whom you meet for your CAA will generally not discuss the overall application process, the interview process, preparation for standardized tests, or the development of a specific list of schools to which to apply.
 We encourage you to schedule follow up appointments to cover these topics.

-After my comprehensive advising appointment, what kind of follow up appointments can I make ?
+After my comprehensive advising appointment, what kind of follow up appointments can I make?

-We encourage you to schedule follow up appointments to discuss:
+We encourage you to schedule follow-up appointments to discuss:

 - Revisions to your activities/experiences (individuals will be limited to ONE additional follow-up appointment)

-- The development of a list of schools to which to apply
+- The development of your school list

 - Questions you have about the primary or secondary application process

-- Preparation for standardized tests or your score when it becomes available
+- Preparation for standardized tests and/or discussing your score(s)

 Please reach out directly to your CAA advisor if you do not see any open availability on Handshake when scheduling your follow-up appointments.